dmbarbour/glas/docs/GlasCLI.md

 * **repl** - support for a read-eval-print loop using a syntax of choice.
 * **type** - infer and report type of an indicated Glas program or value.
 * *language server* - support the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol).
-* **ide** - support for a web-based IDE.
-This might include the language server.
 * *notebook apps* - a graphical, incremental variation on REPLs, via web services.
 Perhaps part of IDE.
+* **ide** - maybe we can make it easy to run a web server that supports a browser based IDE.

-These verbs use `--run` via the Glas module system, but it might be useful to have built-in implementations simpler debugging verbs such as `--print` and `--arity` and `--test`.
+These verbs use `--run` via the Glas module system.
+However, a Glas executable could integrate a few useful built-ins such as `--print`, `--arity`, and `--test` to ensure a minimal capability is always available.

-Several verbs such as print, type, arity can use the same effects as bootstrap.
-However, others such as test, repl, or web-based would require an extended effects API.
+## Live Coding via Live Loading

+My proposal is to make the **load:ModuleName** effect 'live' by default after bootstrap.
+That is, the result from 'load' is stable when module source isn't changing, but reacts swiftly to changes in source.
+Meanwhile, the program input to `--run` is loaded only once, and static by default.

+Under this design, it is feasible to define live applications that explicitly load logic at runtime, optionally continuous or triggered by event.
+Additionally, we can support liveness as a user-defined adverb, i.e. define module `glas-cli-live.run` such that `glas live verb Args` does almost the same thing as `glas verb Args` except that it updates the verb continuously from the module system.
+Stateful loads must be represented explicitly by recording loaded values into state.

+An accelerated interpreter for Glas programs can ensure full performance from live loaded code.

-## Extended Effects API
+## Effects API

 ### General Effects

 See [Glas Apps](GlasApps.md) for discussion on some effects APIs that are suitable for transaction machine applications in general, such as 'fork' for concurrency and 'time' to model waits and sleeps.
+The 'log' effect will output to standard error, but this might be tweakable via reflection APIs.

 ### Standard Input and Output